davidlaprade/shiny-nemesis/paper.md

 P(B|A) = probability that there was a storm at that location on June 20th given that it rained June 22nd - 10%
 P(A|B) = 0.1 x 0.3 / 0.05 = .6
-- this much should seem intuitive
+Hence, we should now say that there is 60% chance of rain.
-  - the probability of an event (quantum mechanics excluded) is not a fixed value
-  - it changes as we revise the pool of evidence we have for that event
-  - it changes in a way that we can calculate
-  - just as it would be a mistake for the weather channel to stop at base rates in its predictions of future weather events it would be a mistake for us to stop at the base rate in our calculations of the events we’re interested in
+The details of Bayes’ Theorem are not important.
+What is important is just that following be intuitive: the probability of an event (quantum mechanics excluded) is not a fixed value, it changes as we revise the pool of evidence we have for that event.
+Furthermore, it changes in a way that we can calculate.
+And finally, just as it would be a mistake for the weather channel to stop at base rates in its predictions of future weather events it would likewise be a mistake for us to stop at the base rate in our calculations of the events we’re interested in.

 5.2 The First Argument Reconsidered
 - here’s the argument again